ahmadmtaleb2/clj_cheat_sheets/6-functions.md

 # Functions

+- Clojure is a functional language.
+- Functions are first-class and can be passed-to or returned-from other functions.
+- Most Clojure code consists primarily of pure functions (no side effects), so invoking with the same inputs yields the same output.

 ## Defining functions
 - function definitions are composed of five main parts:
     1. defn
     2. function name
     3. a docstring describing the function (optional)
-    4. parameters listed in brackets
+    4. parameters vector
     5. function body
 >
->(defn too-enthusiastic
+>(defn greet
 >   "return a cheer that might be a bit to enthousistic"
 >   [name]
->   (str "Oh ,u god!" name " you are most definitely the best"!))
+>   (str "Oh , hello!" name " you are most definitely the best"!))

 ### Doctring
 - The docstring is a useful way to describe and document your code.